haskus/haskus-system/README.md

-# ViperVM
+# Haskus

-ViperVM is a framework written in Haskell that can be used for system programming.
+Haskus is a framework written in Haskell that can be used for system programming.
 The long-term aim is to provide a full Haskell user-space environment on top of the Linux kernel.

 Website: http://www.vipervm.org

 # How to build

-Use stack commands to build ViperVM:
+Use stack commands to build Haskus:

 ```bash
 $ stack setup